U.S. Real Estate Market 2022: Prices, Trends & Forecasts

 Forecasting the U.S. real estate market without an inherent degree of error is a fool's errand.
 No crystal ball can predict U.S. real estate market trends.
 However, it is entirely possible to read into existing trends and extrapolate data to make an educated guess.
 That said, it is pretty safe to assume the following U.S. housing market forecast 2022 will come to fruition:

 Housing Market Prices Will Continue To Rise: There isn't a single U.S. real estate market forecast that isn't calling for an increase in home prices in 2022.
 The median home value in the United States has risen for ten consecutive years.
-Today's median home value is approximately $344,141.
-Over the last 12 months alone, housing market prices have risen 20.9% due to increasing demand and a lack of supply.
-Despite recent increases, housing market projections suggest appreciation will persist for the foreseeable future.
-As long as unemployment continues to improve, rates remain low, and inventory remains tight, prices will rise in conjunction with a seller's market.
-Moving forward, the median home value in the United States could increase by as much as 11.6%.
+Today's median home value is approximately $357,810.
+Over the last 12 months alone, housing market prices have risen 14.9% due to increasing demand and a lack of supply.
+However, the latest drop in activity due to higher mortgage rates is expected to temper appreciation.
+While homes are expected to increase about 1.4% becuse of low inventory levels, less activity will take some power away from sellers.
+The lack of competition could lead to price drops in some areas, but that will be the exception; not the rule.

-Millennials Will Buy The Most Homes: The U.S. real estate market outlook is strong, and millennials are a big reason why.
-Millennials have represented the largest share of home buyers for the better part of a decade, and the trend will continue into 2022 and beyond.
+Millennials Will Buy The Most Homes: Millennials have represented the largest share of home buyers for the better part of a decade, and the trend will continue into 2022 and beyond.
 Today, millennial buyers (ages 22 to 40) make up the majority of all home purchases.
 Moving forward, as "younger" millennials grow into their careers, it's safe to assume the share of buyers will lean even more heavily in favor of millennials.
 As a result, expect starter homes to represent a large portion of home sales moving forward.

 Secondary Cities Will Receive More Attention: Today's median home value tests new highs each month as appreciation continues to run rampant.
 Nowhere else are prices more exorbitant than in primary cities like San Francisco and New York.
 That said, the latest work-from-home movement onset by the pandemic has enabled more people to leave large, expensive metro areas.
 The exodus out of larger cities will most likely result in an influx of buyers in local secondary cities.
 If for nothing else, secondary cities allow buyers to take on a lower cost of living while simultaneously avoiding large crowds.